 Accessing frequent and varied learning opportunities keeps my counselling and supervision practice alive and vibrant.
 I am deeply committed to my ongoing personal and professional development and to that of others.

 I bring many years’ experience of working with a range of professional groups and student learners in higher education, training, consultancy and team building contexts.
-I regularly co-facilitate workshops and courses to healthcare professionals through intandem and with therapists at City Lit.
+I regularly co-facilitate workshops and courses to health and care professionals through intandem and with therapists at City Lit.
 Key topics include supervision, person centred counselling and creative counselling skills.
-I was a Primary Tutor on the BA (Hons)/Diploma in Person Centred Counselling at Metanoia Institute from Sept 2017 to Aug 2020 and have been a member of the Person-Centred Experiential Counselling for Depression (PCE-CfD) team since 2021.
+I was a Primary Tutor on the BA (Hons)/Diploma in Person Centred Counselling at Metanoia Institute from Sept 2017 to Aug 2020 and have been a member of the Person-Centred Experiential Counselling for Depression (PCE-CfD) team there since 2021.

 I aim to facilitate a co-operative, mutual, learning environment.
 I consider training to be a collaborative process, to which we both bring different skills, knowledge and perspectives.

 I endeavour to respond to individual learning styles and make explicit links between theory and practice.
 In particular, I value experiential learning as a means of deepening understanding and practice as well as supporting your development as a reflective practitioner.